 Uploading images to the web is an easy way to share our photos with family, friends, and millions of complete strangers all over the world.
 But it also makes it easy to have those photos stolen or used without permission.
 Adding contact and copyright information before uploading your images won't put an end to the problem.
 But it will let honest people know that your image is copyrighted, and give them a way to contact you for more information.

 In this tutorial, I'll show you how easy it is to add your contact and copyright details in Photoshop.
 We'll start by adding the information to a file and saving it as a reusable template.
 Then I'll show you how to apply that template both to a single image and to multiple images at once!
-To follow along, you'll want to be using the latest version of Photoshop CC.
 Let's get started!

 How to create a contact and copyright info template